 “Welcome to Trans101” says the therapist.

-This situation has been reported to the appropriate College where the therapist is registered.
-It’s not clear that anything will be done about it.
 The 12-year-old girl joined an LGBT club because she was having trouble fitting in and looking for a new social circle.
+Her mother found her the group and was supportive of her daughter’s transgender identity until she became aware of the increasing and inappropriate influence from various adults her daughter was associating with.
 Almost all of the social group at the club is now identifying as “trans”.